Sjunkhatten National Park

 Sjunkhatten National Park (Sjunkhatten nasjonalpark) was established in 2010 in Nordland county, Norway.
-The park consists of a 417.5 km2 continuously protected area, including 39.8 km2 sea area in the municipalities of Bodø, Fauske, and Sørfold.
+The park consists of a 417.5 km2 continuously protected area, including 39.8 km2 sea area in Bodø Municipality, Fauske Municipality, and Sørfold Municipality.
 The park is located on a peninsula between the Sørfolda fjord and Saltfjorden, including glacier-formed landscape, caves and water systems, fjords, the large lake Heggmovatnet, rare animal species, and cultural heritage.